 Video games are often criticized for glamourizing murder, drug abuse and other criminal behavior.
 However, for Jennifer Ann’s Group, founder Drew Crecente wants to change the perception of video games by showing that they can be an effective way to reach today’s youth and teach them about the seriousness of teen dating violence.

-Read the full article at Examiner
+Read the full article about curbing teen dating violence through video games at The Examiner

 With February deemed ‘Teen Dating Violence Awareness Month,’ Atlanta native Drew Crecente is on a mission to save lives.